mrgargsir/HEWP-Excel-Addins/README.md

-# HEWPExcelADDins
+# HEWP Excel ADDins by mrgargsir
+Disclaimer : We are not official HEWP or Not authorized by Government by any means.

 Haryana Engineering Works Portal
-HEWP ESTIMATE , MESSURMENT BOOK TEMPLATE, HSR 2023 WITH LATEST AMENDMENTS IN EXCEL FORMAT, REAL TIME SEARCH ITEM NO. OR DESCRIPTION IN HSR ,  UNIT CONVERTER, AUTO HSR ITEM NO. DESCRIPTION RATE RATE TYPE UNIT FETCHER, AUTO DATA COPY PASTE TO TEMPLATE , AUTO INTELLIGENT DATA ARRANGED IN TEMPLATES WITH 0% ERROR CHANCE, TEMPLATE EXCEL UPLOADER TO PORTAL ,AUTO DO CLICK STEPS , CHROME BOOKMARKS LINK FOR SHORTCUTS ON WEBSITE - SAVE LOTS OF TIME, SEARCH BAR FOR HSR ITEM NUMBER AND SEARCH BAR FOR TENDER ON HEWP PORTAL, ONE CLICK INSTALLER.
-WORKS WITH CONTRACTOR AND EMPLOYE BOTH LOGINS.
-EASY SETUP VIA CHROME EXTENSION.
+HEWP ESTIMATE , MESSURMENT BOOK TEMPLATE, HSR 2023 WITH LATEST AMENDMENTS, REAL TIME SEARCH ITEM NO., AUTO UNIT CONVERTER, RATE, RATE TYPE, UNIT FETCHER, AUTO DATA COPY PASTE TO TEMPLATE , AUTO INTELLIGENT DATA ARRANGED IN TEMPLATES WITH 0% ERROR CHANCE, TEMPLATE EXCEL UPLOADER TO PORTAL, CHROME BOOKMARKS LINK FOR SHORTCUTS ON WEBSITE - SAVE LOTS OF TIME, SEARCH BAR FOR HSR ITEM NUMBER AND SEARCH BAR FOR TENDER And All DropDown ON HEWP PORTAL via Chrome Extension, ONE CLICK INSTALLER.
+Available for Both CONTRACTOR AND EMPLOYE LOGINS.

 ## 📦 Download

-Check for Updated HEWP Tools Utility Available : [Click here for Latest Version](https://github.com/mrgargsir/HEWP-Excel-Addins/releases/download/latest/OnlineInstaller.exe)
+Check for Updated HEWP Tools Utility Available : [Click here for Latest Version](https://mrgargsir.github.io/HEWP-Excel-Addins/)

 # New installer
 Just Download and install onlineinstaller.exe and follow on screen instructions.

 ---

-# 1. 🧩 HEWPExcelADDins – Complete Toolkit for Haryana Engineering Works Portal (HEWP)
+# 1. 🧩 HEWP Excel ADDins – Complete Toolkit for Haryana Engineering Works Portal (HEWP) by mrgargsir

 **HEWPExcelADDins** is an all-in-one **Excel Add-In**  designed to streamline work on the **Haryana Engineering Works Portal (HEWP)**.
 It brings powerful automation, smart templates, and web shortcuts—making the workflow seamless for both **Contractors** and **Employees**.